Efficient Mixture-of-Expert for Video-based Driver State and Physiological Multi-task Estimation in Conditional Autonomous Driving: Introduction

 \section{Introduction}

 \IEEEPARstart{R}{oad} safety is still an extreme challenge for societies \cite{kaplan2015driver,peng2018vehicle}.
-The World Health Organization (WHO) reported that approximately 1.35 million people die each year as a result of road traffic accidents, with human error being a significant contributing factor.
+The World Health Organization (WHO) reported that approximately 1.19 million people die each year as a result of road traffic accidents, with human error being a significant contributing factor \cite{who2023global}.
 While autonomous technologies promise to reduce human error—the leading cause of traffic accidents—there remains a critical period where human drivers must share control with automated systems.
-Particularly, at the Society of Automotive Engineers (SAE) Level-2 (L2) automation \cite{sae2018taxonomy}, the vehicle can control both steering and acceleration/deceleration but still requires the driver to remain actively engaged and ready to take over at any moment; while with SAE Level-3 (L3) automation, the vehicle can handle most driving tasks but still requires human drivers to step in when prompted by the take-over requests (TORs).
-Both have shifted the role of the driver from an operator to a supervisor.
-As a result, drivers are more likely to experience low cognitive load if driving is the sole task, or more likely to be cognitively over-demanding, if drivers are engaged in non-driving-related tasks (NDRTs), both can be detrimental to driving performance \cite{baumler1994validity, perello2021driver}.
-For example, the cognitive overload induced by multi-dimensional cognitive resource consumption can lead to a limited field of vision \cite{recarte2000effects}, and a reduced ability to foresee potential hazards \cite{muhrer2011effect}.
-Further, the effect of long-time driving drowsiness and the high cognitive load as a result of NDRTs may co-exist, leading to impaired driving performance \cite{soares2020analyzing,he2019high}.
-Thus, the Driver Monitoring System (DMS) that is capable of estimating drivers' cognitive load and drowsiness is critical to enhancing the safety and reliability of L2/L3 vehicles.
+Particularly, at the Society of Automotive Engineers (SAE) Level-2 (L2) automation \cite{sae2018taxonomy}, the vehicle can control both steering and acceleration/deceleration but still requires the driver to remain actively engaged and ready to take over at any moment; while with SAE Level-3 (L3) automation, the vehicle can handle most driving tasks but still requires human drivers to step in when prompted by the take-over requests.
+These levels of automation shift the driver's role away from continuous manual operation.
+Specifically, with L2 automation, the driver must remain actively engaged in monitoring the driving environment, even if their hands may be off the steering wheel.
+With L3 automation, the driver can disengage from driving tasks but must be ready to intervene when requested.
+Thus, drivers may experience low cognitive load when driving is their sole task, or excessive cognitive load when they are also engaged in non-driving-related tasks (NDRTs); both states can harm driving performance \cite{baumler1994validity, perello2021driver}.
+Cognitive overload from multi-dimensional resource demands can narrow the field of vision \cite{recarte2000effects} and reduce the ability to anticipate potential hazards \cite{muhrer2011effect}.
+In addition, long-term driving drowsiness and high cognitive load due to NDRTs may co-occur, further impairing driving performance \cite{soares2020analyzing, he2019high}.
+Therefore, a Driver Monitoring System (DMS) that can estimate these two states is critical for improving the safety and reliability of L2/L3 vehicles.